procyberian/knitter/CODE_OF_CONDUCT.md

 * privacy is good
 * we demand to do good and useful things for the *public* and do **not** want to rely on any technology so we are authors and we can make something better replacing existing information and technology.

-If you have any questions please create an issue on this repository or join the [Masscollabs Freenode channel](https://webchat.freenode.net/?channels=#masscollabs), [hwpplayers Freenode channel](https://webchat.freenode.net/?channels=#hwpplayers), [procyberian Freenode channel](https://webchat.freenode.net/?channels=#procyberian), and [amassivus Freenode channel](https://webchat.freenode.net/?channels=#amassivus) to ask your question.